-This is calculator which finds function root using bisection method or interval halving method.
-Brief method description can be found below the calculator
+This is a calculator that finds a function root using the bisection method, or interval halving method.
+A brief method description can be found below the calculator.

-Methods which uses this theorem are called dichotomy methods, because they divide the interval into two parts (not necessary equal).
+Methods that uses this theorem are called dichotomy methods, because they divide the interval into two parts (which are not necessarily equal).

-, now it is time for simplest method - bisection or interval halving method.
-As you can guess from its name, this method uses division of interval into two equal parts.
+We have alreadyy explored False position method and Secant method, now it is time for the simplest method – bisection, also know as interval halving.
+As you can guess from its name, this method uses division of an interval into two equal parts.

 That is, using the relation

 the interval is replaced either with or with depending on the sign of .
 This process is continued until the zero is obtained.
 Since the zero is obtained numerically, the value of c may not exactly match with all the decimal places of the analytical solution of f(x) = 0 in the given interval.
 Hence the following mechanisms can be used to stop the bisection iterations: